CPLEX Python API Reference Manual¶

 IBM CPLEX Python API Reference Manual¶

-The CPLEX Python API is a Python package named cplex that allows the CPLEX Callable Library to be accessed from the Python programming language.
-It is equally suitable for interactive use through the Python interpreter or for writing scripts or full-fledged applications.
+The CPLEX Python API is provided through a Python package called cplex.
+This package enables access to the CPLEX Callable Library directly from the Python programming language.
+It can be used interactively via the Python interpreter or for developing scripts and full-scale applications.

-The CPLEX Python API can be installed directly from PyPI or from Anaconda, using the commands pip and conda.
+The CPLEX Python API can be installed using either pip or conda:

 If you are using the conda command to install, then you should make sure the correct channel will be searched.